Chatloy/Interactive-Lab-Hub/Lab 4/README.md

+# Sorry about the missing prototype video.
+I have broken my MiniTFT by accident so this lab is late.
+I have communicated with Professor Ju about this.
+And I'm sorry for any inconvenience this may have cause.
+I will upload my interaction video as soon as possible and other part I have already accomplished.

 # Ph-UI!!!

 For lab this week, we focus on both on sensing, to bring in new modes of input into your devices, as well as prototyping the physical look and feel of the device.
 You will think about the physical form the device needs to perform the sensing as well as present the display or feedback about what was sensed.